meyertime/linux-all-the-things/docs/arch-arm.md

 - vim
 - sudo
     - `EDITOR=vim visudo` and uncomment the line that grants access to the wheel group.
         - Be careful that you uncomment the correct line.
-Read the comments, because one line requires a password and one doesn’t.
+Read the comments, because one line requires a password and one doesn't.
 I highly recommend requiring a password when using sudo.
         - I have no idea why the group is called “wheel”, but my research indicates that it is specifically for authorizing super user access.
     - `usermod -a -G wheel alarm` to add alarm to the wheel group.